Medics say 6 babies have died from the cold in Gaza as displaced people shelter in tents and rubble

 Temperatures have plunged in recent days.
 The coastal territory experiences cold, wet winters, with temperatures dropping below 10 degrees Celsius (50 F) at night and storms blowing in from the Mediterranean Sea.

+Al-Farah said another two infants were treated for frostbite at Nasser Hospital.
+One was discharged later, while the other was in intensive care.

+The body of one “was completely blue and his temperature was very low,” the doctor said.

-Saeed Saleh, of the Patient’s Friends Hospital in Gaza City, said five infants aged one month or younger have died from the cold over the last two weeks, including a 1-month-old who died on Monday.
+Dr. Saeed Salah, of the Patient’s Friends Hospital in Gaza City, said five infants aged one month or younger have died from the cold over the last two weeks, including a 1-month-old who died on Monday.
 He said another child has been placed on a ventilator.

+Salah said the infants all sheltered in camps and schools-turned-shelters in northern Gaza.
+“There is no fuel, no electricity, no gas, no means of heating, and they and the family were exposed to extreme cold,” he said.

 Zaher al-Wahedi, head of the Gaza Health Ministry’s records department, said it has recorded 15 deaths from hypothermia this winter, all of them children.